Puerto Rican Coquito-Inspired Sugar Cookies

 - In a bowl, cream butter and sugar together until smooth.
 Add egg and vanilla extract.
 Mix until well combined.
 Add flour, salt, cinnamon, nutmeg, baking powder, and baking soda.
 Mix until just combined.
 You should get a soft dough consistency.

-- Using a rolling pin or a wine bottle (I mean, whatever works), roll out the dough onto a piece of parchment paper to about 1/4″ thickness.
+- Using a rolling pin, roll out the dough onto a piece of parchment paper to about 1/4″ thickness.

-- Place the rolled out dough on a baking sheet then press another piece of parchment paper on top.
-Transfer the rolled out dough to the refrigerator for 1 hour.
+- Place the rolled out dough on a baking sheet, then press another piece of parchment paper on top.
+Transfer to the refrigerator for 1 hour.
 Doing this will prevent the cookies from spreading while baking.
 Do not skip this step.

-- Bake for 10 minutes.
+- Bake for 10-11 minutes.
 Remove from the oven and cool for 5 minutes before icing.
-The tops of the cookie should be smooth and the edges crispy and very lightly browned.
+The tops of the cookies should be smooth, and the edges crispy and very lightly browned.

-- To make the coquito icing, mix together powdered sugar, coconut milk, white rum and cinnamon in a bowl.
+- While the cookies are baking, make the coquito icing.
+Mix together the powdered sugar, coconut milk, white rum, and cinnamon in a bowl.
 The icing should be drippy and not too thick.

 Do you refrigerate the coconut milk to separate the liquid before measuring for the icing?